HPEDevCom/redfishdocs/docs/redfishServices/ilos/supplementDocuments/biosDoc.md

 The BIOS or UEFI variable stores the secure boot databases.
 The OS, ROM-Based Setup Utility setting (RBSU), or Redfish API can modify the databases.
 To maintain consistency, the BIOS synchronizes the data with HPE iLO.
-The BIOS can identify the certificate or signature that must synchronize with HPE iLO.
+The BIOS can identify the certificates or signatures that must synchronize with HPE iLO.

-When a certificate or signature is not added to Redfish API or deleted from Redfish API, BIOS provides a POST or DELETE method to add or remove a certificate or signature from HPE iLO.
+When a certificate or signature is added or deleted using RBSU (and not using the Redfish API), the BIOS provides a POST or a DELETE Redfish method to manage such certificate or signature.

 The following table lists the maximum number of certificates and signatures allowed for each of the secure boot database types: